Gizmo44z/CyLR/README.md

 Windows Default
 * See "CollectionPaths.txt" above for raw listing of paths\files collected.
-* Generates SysInfo.txt with important information about the host.
+* Generates SysInfo.txt with important information about the host (deleted upon collection).
-* Generates EXEHash.txt with SHA1 and SHA256 along with LastWrite and Creation dates in specific file locations that house EXE or DLL files.
+* Generates EXEHash.txt with SHA1 and SHA256 along with LastWrite and Creation dates in specific file locations that house EXE or DLL files (deleted upon collection).

 Mac and Linux Default
 *  "/var/log",